 More details on the barcode sequence format are available in the barcoded BAM section.

-# load package library(Matrix) # set the different file paths of the filtered matrix matrix_dir = "/opt/sample345/outs/filtered_feature_bc_matrix/" barcode.path <- paste0(matrix_dir, "barcodes.tsv.gz") features.path <- paste0(matrix_dir, "features.tsv.gz") matrix.path <- paste0(matrix_dir, "matrix.mtx.gz") # load the matrix.mtx.gz mat_filtered <- readMM(file = matrix.path) # load the feature.tsv.gz feature.names = read.delim(features.path, header = FALSE, stringsAsFactors = FALSE) # load the barcodes.tsv.gz barcode.names = read.delim(barcode.path, header = FALSE, stringsAsFactors = FALSE) # set the matrix column and row names colnames(mat_filtered) = barcode.names$V1 rownames(mat) = feature.names$V1
+# load package library(Matrix) # set the different file paths of the filtered matrix matrix_dir = "/opt/sample345/outs/filtered_feature_bc_matrix/" barcode.path <- paste0(matrix_dir, "barcodes.tsv.gz") features.path <- paste0(matrix_dir, "features.tsv.gz") matrix.path <- paste0(matrix_dir, "matrix.mtx.gz") # load the matrix.mtx.gz mat_filtered <- readMM(file = matrix.path) # load the feature.tsv.gz feature.names = read.delim(features.path, header = FALSE, stringsAsFactors = FALSE) # load the barcodes.tsv.gz barcode.names = read.delim(barcode.path, header = FALSE, stringsAsFactors = FALSE) # set the matrix column and row names colnames(mat_filtered) = barcode.names$V1 rownames(mat_filtered) = feature.names$V1

 import csv import gzip import os import scipy.io # define MEX directory matrix_dir = "/opt/sample345/outs/filtered_feature_bc_matrix" # read in MEX format matrix as table mat_filtered = scipy.io.mmread(os.path.join(matrix_dir, "matrix.mtx.gz")) # list of transcript ids, e.g. 'ENSG00000187634' features_path = os.path.join(matrix_dir, "features.tsv.gz") feature_ids = [row for row in csv.reader(gzip.open(features_path, mode="rt"), delimiter="\t")] # list of gene names, e.g. 'SAMD11' gene_names = [row for row in csv.reader(gzip.open(features_path, mode="rt"), delimiter="\t")] # list of feature_types, e.g. 'Gene Expression' feature_types = [row for row in csv.reader(gzip.open(features_path, mode="rt"), delimiter="\t")] # list of barcodes, e.g. 'AAACATACAAAACG-1' barcodes_path = os.path.join(matrix_dir, "barcodes.tsv.gz") barcodes = [row for row in csv.reader(gzip.open(barcodes_path, mode="rt"), delimiter="\t")]

 Space Ranger represents the feature-barcode matrix using sparse formats (only the nonzero entries are stored) in order to minimize file size.
 All of our programs, and many other programs for gene expression analysis, support sparse formats.

-This command takes two arguments - an input matrix generated by Space Ranger (either an H5 file or a MEX directory), and an output path for the dense CSV.
+This command takes two arguments - an input matrix generated by Space Ranger (either an HDF5 file or a MEX directory), and an output path for the dense CSV.
 For example, to convert a matrix from a pipestance named

-# convert from MEX $ spaceranger mat2csv sample123/outs/filtered_feature_bc_matrix sample123.csv # or, convert from H5 $ spaceranger mat2csv sample123/outs/filtered_feature_bc_matrix.h5 sample123.csv
+# convert from MEX $ spaceranger mat2csv sample123/outs/filtered_feature_bc_matrix sample123.csv # or, convert from HDF5 $ spaceranger mat2csv sample123/outs/filtered_feature_bc_matrix.h5 sample123.csv

 You can then load